Atlassian opens Teamwork Graph to third-party agents as Rovo evolves into autonomous executor

 Source: diginomica

-Providing enterprise context to AI agents has become crucial for delivering value, and Atlassian's own benchmarks demonstrate this impact.
-Grounding AI responses in Teamwork Graph data delivered 44% more accurate results while using 48% fewer tokens
+.
+Atlassian's own benchmarks show that grounding AI responses in Teamwork Graph data delivered 44% more accurate results while using 48% fewer tokens

 1